jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

         --output_directory demultiplexed \
         -v

-Heatmap of relative expressions of features across all cells.
+Heatmap of relative abundance of features across all cells.
 Each column represents a single cell.

 .. image:: Pyplot_heatmap_cells_demultiplexed.png
    :alt: Heatmap
    :width: 700px
    :align: center

-t-SNE embedding based on the abundance of features.
+t-SNE embedding of cells based on the abundance of features  (no transcriptome information used).
+Colors indicate the HTO status for each cell, as called by FBA.

 .. image:: Pyplot_embedding_cells_demultiplexed.png
    :alt: t-SNE embedding